UCB-INFO-FRONTEND-WEBARCH/assignment-2-evanmgray/README.md

 **Q: Can I add extra features beyond the task filtering?**
 A: Yes, but focus on doing the core requirements and filtering excellently first.

-**Q: How should the task counter work with filtering?**
+**Q: How should the task counter work?**
-A: When showing "Active", display count of active tasks.
-When showing "Completed", display count of completed tasks.
-When showing "All", display total count.
+A: The TaskCounter component should be placed in the header's upper-right corner (matching Assignment 1's layout).
+It displays in the format "total / completed" (e.g., "5/2" for 5 total tasks and 2 completed).
+This counter always shows the same information regardless of which filter is active.

 **Q: Do I need to match the exact visual design from Assignment 1?**
 A: Close visual similarity is expected, but small improvements are welcome.